robertmuth/Cwerg/FrontEnd/README.md

 # Experimental Frontend For The Cwerg Language

-Cwerg tries to trade-off language expressiveness with compiler implementation complexity.
+Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
-The hope os to reach a sweet spot *above* what C gives us today.
+The hope is to reach a sweet spot *above* what C gives us today and make it convenient to write system software like operating systems and compilers in this language.

-Complexity budget: about 10kLOC for a compiler frontend with basic optimization
+Complexity budget: about 10kLOC for a compiler frontend with basic optimizations

 Warning: This is completely unfinished and experimental.
 We expexct to gain some more insights about the design-space by bootstrapping the front- and backend.